tesslinden/hardback-hax0r/README.md

 * Add button to clear all inputs, and ask user to confirm
 * Add button to download results as text file
 * Convert words.txt to SQL database and query it
+* For each word, try pinging wiktionary and if it doesn't work then filter it out
+* Paginate results if there are more than 100